CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 <br>
 If we compare the monthly average speeds across each of the years, we can see a small but significant reduction in average cycling speeds in 2020, and to a lesser extent for 2021.

+###### Bicycle speed (km/hr) by month
+*Hover over each data point to compare the average bicycle speed by month.*

+<iframe src="/data_stories/visuals/bicycle_flows/speed_chart.html" allowfullscreen class="video-wrap full-width" height="500px" style="border:none;"></iframe>

+If we chart average speed with restriction levels, we can see that additional restrictions result in speed reductions, with cyclists riding at slightly lower speeds during full restrictions in comparison to periods with either partial or no restrictions.

 While the data does not contain any qualitative data on cyclist demographics, both partial and full retrictions included directives to work from home if possible.
 The likely decrease in cyclists commuting to work could go some way in explaining the drop in speed across the network during these periods.

 | Restriction level | Average speed |